A sweet-salty rub gives this Broiled Sockeye Salmon recipe an unforgettable crust. Best of all, this is a quick and easy crowd-pleaser dinner.

 Score one for mom.

 Lucky for me, seafood is an easy sell in my house.
-Perhaps it’s because we live in New England, where seafood has always been an ingrained part of our diet — clam shacks and seafood joints are everywhere on the coast from Connecticut to Maine.
-And we love them when it’s warm and sunny.
+Perhaps it’s because we live in New England, where seafood has always been an ingrained part of our diet.
+After all, clam shacks and seafood joints are everywhere on the coast from Connecticut to Maine.
+And we love them when it’s warm and sunny (which also happens to be when they are open).

 Of course, it’s winter.
 In the summertime, fresh seafood is plentiful here in Maine.
-But in winter?
-Not so much.
+It’s still available in the winter, though the fishing seasons are generally over.
 Fortunately, there are some great flash-frozen varieties that taste great.
-My kids are huge fans of salmon, so recently when we were looking for fish for dinner, I picked up some frozen sockeye salmon filets from Alaska.
+My kids are huge fans of salmon, so recently when we were looking for fish for dinner, I picked up some frozen sockeye salmon filets.

 And the fact that salmon is rich in Omega-3 fatty acids, which are good for your overall health?
 Even better.